grafana/mimir/docs/sources/mimir/operators-guide/deploy-grafana-mimir/jsonnet/configure-deployment-mode.md

 }
 ```

-Autoscaling can be configured for the read path:
+You can configure autoscaling for the read path:

 ```jsonnet
 {